stevelerner/networkdemo/README.md

 **Explanation:**
 > The router container has interfaces in all three networks.
 Kernel IP forwarding (`net.ipv4.ip_forward=1`) is enabled and iptables rules are configured to allow inter-VLAN traffic.
 Traceroute shows the hop through the router at `10.10.10.254` when reaching VLAN20 from VLAN10.
+> This is a classic **OSI Layer 3 (Network)** function, manipulating IP headers and forwarding decisions between separate Layer 2 domains.

 **Technical details:**
 - Router uses dynamic interface detection (not hardcoded)